caopulan/GANInverter/README.md

 | `--embed_mode code`    | Saved codes    | Need to set `--code_path`                        |
 | `--refine_mode pti`    | PTI            | Using `--embed_mode optim` to attain $w_{pivot}$ |
 | `--refine_mode dhr`    | DHR            |                                                  |

-### Configs

-We conduct unified config system in train/inference/test/edit.
-All options are saved in the config file, which can be conveniently determined for any use.

-We define all options in ```options/```. ```options/base_options.py``` contains communal options in every phase.

-Based on the config system, we set some rules to make this toolbox easier to use.

 ### Model checkpoint
 You can load a checkpoint by two ways: